cedarcode/webauthn-ruby/docs/advanced_configuration.md

 ## Instance Based API

-**DISCLAIMER: This API was released on version 3.0.0.alpha1 and is still under evaluation.
-Although it has been thoroughly tested and it is fully functional it might be changed until the final release of version 3.0.0.**

 The explanation for each ceremony can be found in depth in [Credential Registration](../README.md#credential-registration) and [Credential Authentication](../README.md#credential-authentication) but if you choose this instance based approach to define your WebAuthn configurations and assuming `relying_party` is the result of an instance you get through `WebAuthn::RelyingParty.new(...)` the code in those explanations needs to be updated to:

 ### Credential Registration